 A Unique Case of Herpes Zoster Within One Week of Varicella Zoster Vaccination

-February 2016 | Volume 15 | Issue 2 | Case Report | 241 | Copyright © February 2016
+February 2016 | Volume 15 | Issue 2 | Case Reports | 241 | Copyright © February 2016

 Cheryl Janene Gustafson MD, Meredith Woodard PA-C, and C. William Hanke MD

 The Laser and Skin Surgery Center of Indiana, Carmel, IN

 We report a unique case of herpes zoster that developed shortly after Varicella Zoster vaccination.
 J Drugs Dermatol.